emorydunn/EtsyThingsBridge/README.md

 ## Running

-Simply run `node index.js` to download all open orders.
+Run `node index.js` to download all open orders.

 EtsyThingsBridge stores the ID in the notes ensuring each item is only added to Things once.
 Additional notes can still be added as long as the ID remains.